Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

 We are also interested in finding a method to approximate the time evolution operator, that is, a unitary matrix $O(t)$ such that:

 A possible technique is the singular value decomposition (SVD).
-We first compute the SVD of $\rho_{mix}(t_0)$ obtaining two matrices $U$ and $V^{\dag}$ and then the SVD of $\rho_{mix}(t_1)$ obtaining two other matrices $U'$ and $V'^{\dag}$, such as:
+We first compute the SVD of $\rho_{\textcolor{black}{swarm}}(t_0)$ obtaining two matrices $U$ and $V^{\dag}$ and then the SVD of $\rho_{\textcolor{black}{swarm}}(t_1)$ obtaining two other matrices $U'$ and $V'^{\dag}$, such as:

-where $S$ (respectively $S'$) is a diagonal matrix with the singular values of $\rho_{mix}(t_0)$ (respectively $\rho_{mix}(t_1)$).
-These new matrices can be used to reconstruct the process from $\rho_{mix}(t_0)$ to $\rho_{mix}(t_1)$.
+where $S$ (respectively $S'$) is a diagonal matrix with the singular values of $\rho_{\textcolor{black}{swarm}}(t_0)$ (respectively $\rho_{\textcolor{black}{swarm}}(t_1)$).
+These new matrices can be used to reconstruct the process from $\rho_{\textcolor{black}{swarm}}(t_0)$ to $\rho_{\textcolor{black}{swarm}}(t_1)$.
 In fact, the needed time-evolution operator is:

-The choice of the dynamics is fundamental to shape the global motion of a swarm.
-This can be useful in a search-and-rescue scenario, when the robots exchange information about individual target proximity, and then the overall swarm reaches a point in space.
+The choice of the dynamics is fundamental to shape the global motion of a swarm. \ma{Here,} the robots exchange information about individual target proximity, and then the overall swarm reaches a point in space, \ma{e.g., toward a search and rescue scenario where the robot swarm needs to identify and reach targets for performing rescue operations}.
 The point in space is represented as an ideal swarm centered on it.
 In our case, it can be the target density matrix.
 The approximation of the time operator represented the required overall transformations to let the swarm approximately reach that region.
-We can also apply to $\rho_{mix}(t_0)$ some given specific dynamics, and observe how the swarm is moving accordingly.
+We can also apply to $\rho_{swarm}(t_0)$ some given specific dynamics, and observe how the swarm is moving accordingly.
 A classic example is $U = e^{- i H t}$.
 The systematic definition of density matrices for a swarm, and a set of subsequent computations of the dynamics between pairs of time points, can allow one to approximate the functions inside the dynamics.
 Such an approach can foster precise applications in the domain of global-to-local control of the swarms.